SAP-samples/cap-service-integration-codejam/exercises/03-import-odata-api/README.md

 👉 While exploring, make sure you notice that there are many endpoints to this API, collected together into groups.
 Go to the [API Reference](https://api.sap.com/api/API_BUSINESS_PARTNER/resource) section and you'll see endpoints organized into groups which are listed down the left side.
 Find and select the "Business Partner" group and look at the endpoints in that group, and what HTTP methods are available on each endpoint.

-> It's specifically the "Business Partner" area within the wider Business Partner (A2X) API that we'll be digging deeper into shortly.
+> It's specifically the "Business Partner" area within the wider Business Partner (A2X) API that we'll be digging deeper into in this CodeJam.

 👉 Within the "Business Partner" group, identify and expand the first endpoint in the list, which is the `GET /A_BusinessPartner` endpoint.
 Scroll down to the "Responses" section for this entry, which should look like this, showing a typical OData V2 JSON response (with the tell-tale `d` property) as the "Example Value":